nanopool/nanominer/README.md

 1. [Launching from command line](#launching-from-command-line)
 1. [Examples of Configuration Files](#examples-of-configuration-files)

 **nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, KawPow, Ubqhash, Cuckaroo30, RandomX and RandomHash2 algorithms.
-The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Pascal, Cortex, Raven and many others.
+The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Pascal, Cortex, Ravencoin and many others.
 This version of **nanominer** runs on Windows or Linux with AMD or Nvidia graphics cards (with the exception of RandomX and RandomHash2 algorithms which are supported only on CPU).
 Cuckaroo30 algorithm is only supported on AMD Radeon RX 570 16 GB GPU.
-Raven's KawPow algorithm is only supported on AMD GPUs, Nvidia support to follow.
+Ravencoin's KawPow algorithm is only supported on AMD GPUs, Nvidia support to follow.

 In order to work with Nvidia GPUs **nanominer** needs Nvidia driver **410.48 and newer on Linux** or **411.31 and newer on Windows**.